Fragtality/QualityWings2GSX/README.md

 If the File exists, it will always takes precedence over the SimBrief ("Online") OFP.
 Leave it renamed to .off if you want to use your Online OFP!
 <br/><br/>
 **What if I had a Crash and load the Plane In-Flight?**<br/>
-Both the Binary and the Scripts will recognize that and start with their State-Tracking "In Flight" / "Enroute".
+Both the Binary and the Scripts will recognize that and start with their State-Tracking in "Flight".
 After you have arrived everything should work normally.
 Based on your current OFP when you reloaded the Flight - so don't dispatch a new Flight if you need to reload!
 <br/><br/>
 **Will it get confused if I request the Services manually and/or out of order?**<br/>
 The Binary and Scripts use the State Lvars provided by GSX and basic Offsets like "On Ground" - so it should not get confused (had not the Time to test every combination).
 You can call Refuel, Catering and Boarding in any order you wish regardless of being manually or through Script.
 Everything else is assumed to happen in Order: you don't Deboard without being arrived - you push & fly and arrive before Deboarding.